 Playing is the best way to motivate and encourage your baby to get moving!
 Rattles (these are my favorite) are a great simple toy to use at this age to encourage fine motor skills.
 They fit snug into your baby’s hand and are motivating to move because they make an interesting sounds.

 Baby gyms at this age are great because they give your baby something to reach and bat at.
 This is the one we had and we loved it because all of the toys were removable which allowed my son to play with it even longer.
 He loved to look and feel the toys during a diaper change or just while playing on the floor.
 Baby gyms are great for visual skills because the brightly colored objects are fun to look at and follow with their eyes.

 Always make sure the floor is picked up and cleared of small objects as babies will pick up things and put them in their mouths.
+Check out this post on baby proofing if you need some help with that!
 Baby’s learn a lot from mouthing objects so giving them some safe ones (like these) are a great way for them to learn and sooth sore gums as their teeth start to come in.

 If you need more ideas on what toys work well for babies check out this post about 7 essential toys that help encourage development.

 Tummy time is still VERY important at this age.
 Doing tummy time on the floor or play mat (this one would work well) allows your baby to strengthen the muscles needed for rolling, crawling, and WALKING!
 Always supervise your baby while they are on their tummy for play time.